Upcoming 'Star Wars' Movies and TV: 'Obi-Wan Kenobi,' 'The Book of Boba Fett' and More

 The Skywalker Saga is the past and Disney+ is the future for the galaxy far, far away.
 "I think The Mandalorian is certainly an indication," Lucasfilm's Kathleen Kennedy told ET upon the release of Star Wars: The Rise of Skywalker.

 That was certainly the case when she presented during Disney's Investor Day, confirming six new live-action series -- including two Mandalorian spinoffs -- to exclusively stream on Disney+, along with a number of animated projects and theatrical releases from some of the most sought-after directors.
 (Patty Jenkins and Taika Waititi are making Star Wars movies!)

 "We have a vast and expansive timeline in the Star Wars mythology spanning over 25,000 years of history in the galaxy -- with each era being a rich resource for storytelling," Kennedy said.
 "Now with Disney+, we can explore limitless story possibilities like never before and fulfill the promise that there is truly a Star Wars story for everyone."

-Though the saga of Luke and Leia has been the most prevailing storyline throughout the years, it hasn't been the only one: Lucasfilm expanded the Star Wars-verse in numerous animated projects and Star Wars Stories such as Rogue One and Solo.
-But as the studio looks to the what's next -- having taken a hiatus from anthology films while finding new life in live-action TV -- for the first time in a long time, anything is possible.
+Though the saga of Luke and Leia has been the most prevailing storyline throughout the years, it hasn't been the only one, and as the studio looks ahead to what's next, for the first time in a long time, anything is possible.
 Here's everything we do know is coming.